Methodology

 4. Limitations

-A speedometer, not a GPS Momentum scores measure trend strength — how fast a stock is moving, not where it is heading.
-A high score means strong recent momentum; it does not mean the stock is undervalued, fundamentally sound, or likely to keep rising.
+A health check, not a crystal ball Scores measure relative positioning — how a stock ranks against its peers across multiple dimensions.
+A high score means strong performance relative to other stocks across momentum, value, quality, and financial solidity; it does not guarantee future performance.
 Momentum crash risk Momentum strategies can experience sharp, sudden losses during market regime changes.
 Research by Daniel & Moskowitz (2016) documented that momentum portfolios are vulnerable to "crashes" when markets reverse quickly — for example, during recoveries from bear markets.
-Scores can drop rapidly during these events.
+The momentum component of scores can drop rapidly during these events.
 Survivorship bias The backtested performance data uses a universe of currently listed stocks.
 Companies that were delisted due to bankruptcy, mergers, or other events are not included.
 This tends to make historical returns look slightly better than they would have been in real-time.
-One factor among many Momentum is one of several well-documented factors in academic finance (alongside value, quality, size, and low volatility).
-No single factor works in all market environments.
-Momentum scores should not be the sole basis for investment decisions — they are one piece of a broader research process.
+No single score captures everything Even a multi-factor approach has blind spots.
+Factors like momentum, value, quality, and financial health are well-documented in academic finance, but no combination works in all market environments.
+Scores should not be the sole basis for investment decisions — they are one piece of a broader research process.

 5. Frequently Asked Questions